Amellalakari/Portfolio/README.md

 ## Spleen-on-Chip Project
 ![image](asset/spleen on chip.png)
-In my PhD, I developed a Spleen-on-Chip model to study the mechanical properties of red blood cells (RBCs).
+I developed a Spleen-on-Chip model to study the mechanical properties of red blood cells (RBCs).
 This innovative microfluidic device mimics the spleen's microenvironment, enabling precise analysis of RBC deformability under both normoxic and hypoxic conditions.
 The project involved advanced techniques such as microfabrication, cell culture, and finite element analysis (FEA) to design and validate the device.
 This model has potential applications in understanding blood disorders and developing targeted therapies.
 My work culminated in significant insights into RBC behavior, contributing to the advancement of organ-on-chip technology.

 ### Device Optimization Using COMSOL Simulations